-There is nothing more frustrated than a really really really slow website.
+There is nothing more frustrated than a slow website.
 Well, I guess more than 4s it is considered by the majority of internet users to be a slow website.
-In other words, if your website takes longer than 4s there is more than 75% of people that will leave your site without even looking to the homepage.
+In other words, if your website takes longer than 4s, there is more than 75% of people that will leave your site without even looking at the homepage.
 People should be more interested in website page speed optimization than in keep adding Instagram/Facebook Posts.
-But why?
+However, why?

 Page loading time is one of the killer’s of patience for an internet user, and also for Google search rankings and at the end loading time affects your bottom line.
 In a recent study from Kissmetrics, they found out these “crazy” stats:

 - 73% of mobile internet users say that they’ve encountered a website that was too slow to load.

 - 51% of mobile internet users say that they’ve faced a site that crashed, froze, or received an error.

 - 38% of mobile internet users say that they’ve encountered a website that wasn’t available.

 - 47% of consumers expect a web page to load in 2 seconds or less.

 - 40% of people abandon a site that takes more than 3 seconds to load.

 - A 1-second delay in page response can result in a 7% reduction in conversions.